-- 1. Perform the final checks and adjustments listed on the following pages and the Predelivery Checklist, page 159 (the yellow sheet attached to this instruction) to ensure that the machine is field-ready. - 2.
+- 1. Perform the final checks and adjustments listed on the following pages and the Predelivery Checklist, page 139 (yellow sheet attached to this instruction) to ensure the machine is field-ready. - 2.
 Ensure that the Operator or the Dealer retains the completed Predelivery Checklist.